desec-io/desec-stack/docs/dns/domains.rst

     curl -X GET https://desec.io/api/v1/domains/?owns_qname={qname} \
         --header "Authorization: Token {token}"

-If your account has a domain that is reponsible for the name ``qname``, the API returns a JSON array containing only that domain object in the response body.
+If your account has a domain that is responsible for the name ``qname``, the API returns a JSON array containing only that domain object in the response body.
 Otherwise, the JSON array will be empty.